CESNET/cesnet-tszoo/README.md

 dataset = CESNET_TimeSeries24.get_dataset(data_root="/some_directory/", source_type=SourceType.INSTITUTIONS, aggregation=AgreggationType.AGG_1_DAY, dataset_type=DatasetType.SERIES_BASED)
 config = SeriesBasedConfig(
     time_period=range(0, 250),
-    train_ts=100, # number of randomly selected time series from dataset val_ts=30, # number of randomly selected time series from dataset test_ts=20, # number of randomly selected time series from dataset features_to_take=["n_flows", "n_packets"]) dataset.set_dataset_config_and_initialize(config)
+    train_ts=50, # number of randomly selected time series from dataset that are not in val_ts and test_ts val_ts=20, # number of randomly selected time series from dataset that are not in train_ts and test_ts test_ts=10, # number of randomly selected time series from dataset that are not in train_ts and val_ts features_to_take=["n_flows", "n_packets"]) dataset.set_dataset_config_and_initialize(config)